cahirwpz/mimiker/wiki/docs/onboarding.md

 * `etc/` system configuration files and scripts
 * `include/` folder with all the header files for code ran in User and Kernel Space.
-That one has most of the incoherences, because everything here is compatible with NetBSD and standard C library.
+That one has most of the incoherences, because everything here is compatible with NetBSD and the standard C library.
   * `include/dev/` description of hardware registers and struct definitions.
   Vast majority of contained files has been acquired from existing systems.
   Everything that concerns drivers are located here.